1. FIND YOUR BUSINESS BESTIES

 Make sure they are people you trust and can rely on.
 Make sure they have their own goals and ambitions.
 You can't do it alone.
 Find people to ride this entrepreneurial rollercoaster with.

 Not sure where to find your business besties or how to reach out to them?
 I created our Business Besties Workshop + Mixer just for you!
-Join us virtually and meet your business besties today.
+Join us for the virtual Business Besties Workshop.

 2. ALWAYS CREATE MORE THAN YOU CONSUME

 Don't get stuck in the research phase.
 When we're first starting out, shifting our brand, or trying something new, it's easy to let the fear of starting keep us in consumption mode.

 Stop stalling, and start creating the thing you're afraid to create.

 When a problem or question comes up along the way, then do some research, but do not let the research sidetrack you and take over.